ssp21/ssp21-spec/ssp21.md

 `HMAC(key, message) -> AuthTag` - Calculate an authentication tag from an arbitrary length symmetric key and message bytes.

+### Authenticated Encryption with Associated Data (AEAD)

+This specification describes how to apply AEAD constructs to both authenticate and encrypt session data.
+AEAD constructs are used in a so called "detached" more when the authentication tag is placed in separate field from the encrypted data.
+This specification only describes the usage of AEAD constructs that use CTR mode for the encryption operation, and therefore do not require any additional padding.
+These algorithms include AES-GCM and ChaCha20-Poly1305.

+AEAD functions typically accept a nonce larger than the 16-bit nonce used in SSP21.
+When mapping an AEAD to the SSP21 nonce, the 16-bit nonce shall be placed in the lowest (first) 2 bytes of the nonce buffer in big endian format, and higher bytes shall be set to zero.

 ### Key Derivation Function (KDF)

 SSP21 has extensible support for an abstract KDF used during the handshake process.